-Rule 311 - Sulfur Content of Fuels: This rule limits the sulfur content of fuels combusted on the Folsom Lease to 0.5 percent (by weight) for liquids fuels and 50 gr/100 scf (calculated as H2S) {or 796 ppmvd} for gaseous fuels.
-All piston IC engines on the lease are expected to comply with the fuel limit as determined by required fuel analysis documentation.
+Rule 311 - Sulfur Content of Fuels: This rule limits the sulfur content of fuels combusted on the Graciosa Lease to 0.5 percent (by weight) for liquids fuels and 50 gr/100 scf (calculated as H2S) {or 796 ppmvd} for gaseous fuels.
+All piston IC engines on the lease are expected to be in compliance with the fuel limit as determined by fuel gas analysis.

 Rule 317 - Organic Solvents: This rule sets specific prohibitions against the discharge of emissions of both photochemically and non-photochemically reactive organic solvents (40 lb/day and 3,000 lb/day respectively).
 Solvents may be used on the lease during normal operations for degreasing by wipe cleaning and for use in paints and coatings in maintenance operations.
 There is the potential to exceed the limits under Section B.2 during significant surface coating activities.
-The permittee will be required to maintain records to ensure compliance with this rule.
+The permittee is required to maintain records to ensure compliance with this rule.

-Rule 321 Solvent Cleaning Operations: This rule contains solvent reactive organic compounds (ROCs) content limits, revised requirements for solvent cleaning machines, and sanctioned solvent cleaning devices and methods.
+Rule 321 Solvent Cleaning Operations: This rule implements requirements for solvent cleaning machines and solvent cleaning.
+The revised rule contains solvent reactive organic compounds (ROCs) content limits, revised requirements for solvent cleaning machines, and sanctioned solvent cleaning devices and methods.
 These proposed provisions apply to solvent cleaning machines and wipe cleaning.